 4. Wat Prayurawongsawat

 Turtle Mountain is one of the most peaceful places you’ll find in Bangkok.
-In the middle of the lush green garden is a moat with a minature temple complex on top of a man made hill.
-But not only is it the greenery and the surreal sight of the scaled down temple that makes this place unique, it’s also because it gets its name from its inhabitants – turtles.
-Turtles lounge around in the warm sun and are fed by the locals.
-The turtles arrive here from all over Bangkok and the place serves much like a dog kennels do for unwanted canines.
-A truly beautiful place that you should make time to visit.
-You can also buy food for the turtles from a stall that’s on site.
+In the middle of the lush green garden is a moat with a miniature temple complex on top of a man-made hill.
+But not only is it the greenery and the surreal sight of the scaled-down temple that makes this place unique, but it’s also because it gets its name from its inhabitants – turtles.

 For more information about the temple and turtle mountain follow the link – https://www.watprayoon.com/main.php

 5. Wat Paknam Phasi Charoen